edbrannin/contacts/README.markdown

 * [x] Edit a person's tags
 * [ ] (Soft?) delete a person
 * [ ] Sort by columns (last name, zip code, etc)
-* [ ] Generate a PDF of mailing labels for a given set of people
+* [ ] Generate a PDF of mailing labels for a given tag's people
 * [ ] Hide phones unless clicked(?) (for privacy reasons)

 ### Future